opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 :ref:`GetOptimalNewCameraMatrix` to compute the appropriate ``newCameraMatrix`` , depending on your requirements.

-The camera matrix and the distortion parameters can be determined using :ref:`CalibrateCamera2` .
+The camera matrix and the distortion parameters can be determined using :ref:`calibrateCamera` .
 If the resolution of images is different from the used at the calibration stage, :math:`f_x, f_y, c_x` and
 :math:`c_y` need to be scaled accordingly, while the distortion coefficients remain the same.

 .. index:: undistortPoints

-cv::undistortPoints
+.. _undistortPoints:

+undistortPoints
 -------------------
 .. c:function:: void undistortPoints( const Mat& src, vector<Point2f>& dst, const Mat& cameraMatrix, const Mat& distCoeffs, const Mat& R=Mat(), const Mat& P=Mat())

 .. c:function:: void undistortPoints( const Mat& src, Mat& dst, const Mat& cameraMatrix, const Mat& distCoeffs, const Mat& R=Mat(), const Mat& P=Mat())